baizon/Scripts/README.md

 trim
 ====
 Runs a trim command for a SSD drive.
-Every time the script was realized, a notification (<code>notify-send</code>) will pop up.
 There are two configuration parameter:
 - <code>LOG</code> - The path where the log should be saved.
 Default is <code>/var/log/trim.log</code>
 - <code>DEVS</code> - a list of devices, which will be affected by the trim command.
 Drive-list is separeted by spaces.
 For example <code>"/ /home"</code> will check the mounted root drive "/" and the "/home" drive.
 For every driver a notification will be displayed.